Firebirds (anthology)

-Firebirds: An Anthology of Original Fantasy and Science Fiction is a 2003 collection of short stories for young adults written by authors associated with Firebird Books.
+Firebirds: An Anthology of Original Fantasy and Science Fiction is a 2003 anthology of short stories for young adults written by authors associated with Firebird Books.
 The anthology is edited by American writer Sharyn November.
 The American Library Association included Firebirds on their 2004 list of the Best Fiction for Young Adults.

 Firebirds was followed by Firebirds Rising (2006), which was a World Fantasy Award Finalist, and Firebirds Soaring (2009).